Part I Build It The Weekend Sprint

 4. Implement a Validation layer: Parse the model output strictly and run at least one Validator.
 Reject on any failure.

 5. Verify the failure path: Intentionally cause a failure (wrong format, missing required signature, out-of-scope edit).
-Confirm you get a clear FAIL signal you can feed back into Refine.
+Confirm you get a clear FAIL signal you can feed into the next retry.

 6. Prove ROI with one loop: Pick a task you expect to repeat.
 Time the manual version once.
 Then time the loop version (including review).
 If the loop doesn’t win, keep it manual until it does.